 To enable students pursue research projects through identification of complex problems and achieve solutions through application of appropriate research skills.
+At the end of the module, the student will be able to:

 - design and Conduct an independent study in the area of demography / population studies. - ability to contribute to the body of knowledge.